Citroën XM: Dimensions and weights

+Multimedia edition

+In 1998, a modified XM was shown off at the Paris Mondial auto show and included lots of technological features that made most cars look dated.
+Called the XM Multimedia, it showcased the combination of computers and cars and what was to come in the future.
+With their experience with the Citroën Xsara Intel prototype in 1997, they proved that technology in a passenger car was possible and they wanted to push the boundaries with this next model.

+At the front, a Route Planner navigation system made by Magneti Marelli helps aid the driver with directions.
+A voice synthesizer reads out the information displayed on the screen.
+In the back seats, a touchscreen computer running Windows 98 allows the rear passengers to access the Internet, television, and telephone as well as a fax machine included in the vehicle.
+After the success of the prototype, 50 units were sold to dealers as demonstrations and when sold to customers, the PC and fax machine were removed to avoid warranty claims.

+These special XMs were painted in Pearlescent Hell Red and the interiors were trimmed with more wood than the average XM.
+Tray tables are in the back for rear seat passengers to use a keyboard and mouse if desired.

 Reliability

 Electrical connectors

 The XM's reliability became suspect due to a problem with the quality of electrical connector used.

 Cost-cutting on the components was needed since the parent company was in financial difficulty at the time of the design of the XM.
 Between 1980 and 1984 the company lost $1.5 billion.

 Poor electrical connections would stop the car, and require extensive investigation by a trained mechanic to repair.
 This point was driven home in one of the final reviews of 2000, when Richard Bremner's polemical "Parting Shot" essay in Car emphasized these electrical faults.
 Bremner paid less attention to the remediation of the problem and to the fact that changed market conditions meant demand for the XM was never going to be the same as for its predecessor.